 High shutter speeds:

 A very fast shutter speed in digital photography may be anything from 500th of a second or higher.
-For high speed movement you may want to consider an even faster shutter speed of 1000th of a second or something in that range.
+For high-speed movement, you may want to consider an even faster shutter speed of 1000th of a second or something in that range.

 Increase your ISO: A high ISO in digital photography simply means the sensitivity to light that your digital camera has.
-In a nutshell the more ISO you have increased the image to, the less light the sensor needs.
-In sports photography an ISO of 400 or higher can work really well.
+In a nutshell, the more ISO you have increased the image to, the less light the sensor needs.
+In sports photography, an ISO of 400 or higher can work really well.
 The downside to this is that it does increase noise.
-To combat this you can use noise reduction software in the post editing process such as Noise Ninja or increase the LAB mode in the post editing process.
-Don’t be afraid to try a few shots at 400, 800 and even as high as 1600.
+To combat this you can use noise reduction software in the post-editing process such as Noise Ninja or increase the LAB mode in the post-editing process.
+Don’t be afraid to try a few shots at 400, 800, and even as high as 1600.

 In most sports digital photography this will be one of the settings you will turn to.
 Burst mode is also known as ‘continuous shooting’.
 This ‘continuous’ shooting mode allows you to get a sequence of shoots in succession.
-You can increase your chances of getting that ideal “split second perfect shot” that you might not be able to get by pre-emption or in normal shooting.
+You can increase your chances of getting that ideal “split-second perfect shot” that you might not be able to get by pre-emption or in normal shooting.
 This also works so beautifully if your digital camera has a painfully long lag time.
-I’ve used this so many times to get around the high lag my Sony Cyber shot has got.
+I’ve used this so many times to get around the high lag my Sony Cybershot has got.
 Some cameras have 3 frames per second and some go up to 12 frames per second.
 You simply select this mode and hold your finger on the shutter button and it will fire off as many shots in 1 second as it can.

-Okay so I’ve been talking about your digital camera and the setting’s used for ideal sports digital photography, so what about any external equipment?
+Okay so I’ve been talking about your digital camera and the settings used for ideal sports digital photography, so what about any external equipment?
 If you have been thinking about this you’re spot on.
 You can take as much time with your settings but there’s not much point if you can’t get close to the action.
-There’s no point having a picture with perfect lighting and perfect action if the players are like dots on a sheet of paper.
+There’s no point in having a picture with perfect lighting and perfect action if the players are like dots on a sheet of paper.
 You need a good telephoto lens if you can’t get close up.
-A telephoto lens brings you closer because of its long distance capability.
+A telephoto lens brings you closer because of its long-distance capability.
 It will get you closer to the action but will need a faster shutter speed.

-Many fantastic sports digital photos are taken with an emphasis on a very fast shutter speed, an f stop of around the 2.8 mark to blur the background and focus in on the subject.
+Many fantastic sports digital photos are taken with an emphasis on a very fast shutter speed, an f stop of around the 2.8 mark to blur the background and focus on the subject.
 You may find that if your sportsperson is visually separated from the background and you take the digital photograph with a telephoto lens you’ll have a more shallow depth of field which can give you a more powerful feeling in your digital photo.
 You can get away with a good optical zoom lens, but you’ll get far better digital sports shots with a proper telephoto.

 So what about the artistic side of sports photography with your digital camera?
 Plenty!

-Pre-emption and Emotion is the key to good art.
+Pre-emotion and Emotion is the key to good art.

-SO much pressure is placed on our athletes, expecting them to perform so we can enjoy the show and the investors can enjoy their returns.
+So much pressure is placed on our athletes, expecting them to perform so we can enjoy the show and the investors can enjoy their returns.
 This is another reason why I say to get a telephoto lens so you can capture the emotions on their faces and their body language.
 It makes for superb photography.
 For ideas on ice hockey, have a look at some ice hockey images that are great study tools.

 Don’t just look at these digital photos, you must study them.
-Take on the attitude that studying sports photography will improve your digital sports photos ten fold.
-You will have a style to emulate and copy to start with then eventually, when you become confident, you’ll start to adopt your own style.
+Take on the attitude that studying sports photography will improve your digital sports photos tenfold.
+You will have a style to emulate and copy to start with then eventually when you become confident, you’ll start to adopt your own style.

 About the Author: